Achieve #DebtFreeJustice

 The National Center for Youth Law has been challenging the use of fines and fees since 2013.
 We work to eliminate fees and fines for youth and their families through ongoing impact litigation, policy advocacy and community collaborations.

 The National Center for Youth Law leads the Debt Free Justice Campaign in partnership with the UC Berkeley Policy and Advocacy Clinic and Juvenile Law Center.
-The Debt Free Justice Campaign is dedicated to abolishing the harmful practice of saddling youth and families with fees and fines.
+The Debt Free Justice Campaign is dedicated to abolishing the harmful practice of charging youth and families fees and fines.
+The campaign has eliminated more than $700 million of court debt for youth and families nationwide.

 Drowning in debt